sparshjaswal/sparshjaswal.github.io/docs/functional-programming/monads/README.md

 8. **Abstraction power** - write generic code that works with any monad

 Monads are the most powerful abstraction in functional programming, enabling elegant composition of complex operations while maintaining purity and predictability.

----

-*Next: Learn about [Referential Programming](../Referential%20Programming/) to understand the mathematical foundations that make all of this possible.*